phucnguyen1/trussSampleWork/README.md

 # My Comments:

+* I've wrote and build this project using Java 8.
+I use Java API without using any other third party API.

 # How to build and run
-* I've wrote and build this project using Java 8.
+* Need to use JDK 1.8 to edit and compile the code
-* Need to install jre ver 1.8
+* Need to install jre ver 1.8 to run on your computer
 * command line to run the code within this folder:
 ----
   java Normalize <input.csv> <output.csv>
 ----

 ## Assumtion: